 If the Galaxy Fold had remained inside Samsung’s research and development labs, the company would never get the right feedback in order to launch it, he argued.
 This is actually evident in the Galaxy Fold’s short life.
 Following its announcement early in 2019, the first review models sent out suffered from several well-publicized problems, which led to Samsung recalling the phones and delaying the public launch.

 In September a revised Galaxy Fold was revealed to the world, and soon afterward released to the general public.
 The fixes Samsung put in place solved the problems encountered before.
-While the
+While the Galaxy Fold is not perfect, it’s usable by most in a way the first version clearly was not.
+Some may see Samsung’s public beta test as controversial, but in this case it seems to have been successful.

 What does Samsung selling a million Galaxy Fold devices, which cost a massive $2,000 each, mean to the future of the folding smartphone?
 Digital Trends spoke to research company IDC’s associate vice president Francisco Jeronimo, and asked what this success means long-term.